codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 Helpers
 =======

-- Helpers are pretty much the same as before, though some have been simplified.
+- :doc:`Helpers <../general/helpers>` are pretty much the same as before, though some have been simplified.
 - Some helpers from CodeIgniter 3 no longer exists in Version 4.
 For all these helpers, you have to find a new way to implement your functions.
 These helpers are `CAPTCHA Helper <https://www.codeigniter.com/userguide3/helpers/captcha_helper.html>`_,